chickey/Docs/docs/USBKeepAliveADJ.md

 ***NO*** the keep alive is only designed to work at 5v and so can only keep alive 5v devices and if you try to plug it into a PD powersupply you risk damaging the keepalive and other hardware.

-### Can the power of the pulse be adjusted ?
-Yes by modifying the resistor R1 you can change the power of the pulse.
-The default is 33r which gives a pulse of around 100ma.
-By lowering the value of this resistor you can increase the power of the pulse and by raising it you can lower the power usage.
-As this is an SMD product it shall however take some care and proper tools (hot air recommended).